StaffCircle/full-stack-project/README.md

     git bundle create full-stack-project.bundle --all
     ```
 2. Upload the file you just created **"full-stack-project.bundle"** to a file sharing provider
-3. Finally email of team the download link: recruitment@staffcircle.com
+3. Finally email our team the download link: recruitment@staffcircle.com